 Tom Balkwill can provide advice on projects from feature film editorial through to full DI pipeline, and also training and DI calibration.

 Very similar service to the above, but changed slightly in spelling and frame rate for our American friends.
 The .02 frames lost per second are negotiable.

 Full QC services are available working from HDCamSR tapes, ProRes Quicktimes, MXF or other digital formats.
-5.1 audio can be reviewed in our Online suite in the heart of Soho in Wardour St. Our QC team is headed by Andrew Denyer and David Lale (previously of IBF) and have decades of experience working with clients including BFI, BBC Television, Sky, Pathé, Fortissimo Films, Content Media Corp and Argonon.
+5.1 audio can be reviewed in our Online suite in the heart of Soho in Wardour St. Our QC team is headed by David Lale (previously of IBF) and has decades of experience working with clients including BFI, BBC Television, Sky, Pathé, Fortissimo Films, Content Media Corp and Argonon.

 Layoff to tape, capturing and amending XR, 444 and 422 tape masters are all offered from in-house equipment to cover all HDCamSR requirements.